OsmanMariam/On-the-blog/README.md

 | Display comments on blog posts | **On page load** | Each blog post displays a comment if there are any posted. |
 | Submit blog post | **Click on Post a blog post** | A user can submit blog posts by category |

+## Running the Application
+* A live link has been provided